b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-Here, I separate the values between columns with a space character and indicate a new row with a semicolon.
+I separated the values between columns with a space character and indicated a new row with a semicolon.
 Typing it by hand is not very interesting, but they come in handy as we will see later.

 As with vectors I can use indexing to get specific element(s) from a matrix.
 E.g.